AKC068/IFER-Template/README.md

 # IFER-Template
-Task as an intern at Kohli
+`Task assigned as an intern at Kohli`